samvera-deprecated/orcid/README.md

 Register two ORCID users: https://sandbox-1.orcid.org/register (make sure to use <blah>@mailinator.com as your email) Save the email addresses, orcid ids, and passwords for editing application.yml

-Go to maininator (http://mailinator.com/) and claim 1 ORCID by clicking the verify link in the email.
+Go to mailinator (http://mailinator.com/) and claim 1 ORCID by clicking the verify link in the email.

 `cp config/application.yml.sample config/application.yml`